Tim-xiaofan/Effective-Modern-Cpp/Chapter 5. Rvalue References, Move Semantics,and Perfect Forwarding/README.md

 rvalue reference
 * Universal references are rvalue references in contexts where type deduction distinguishes lvalues from rvalues and where reference collapsing occurs.

+# Item 29: Assume that move operations are not present, not cheap, and not used.
+## Things to Remember
+* Assume that move operations are not present, not cheap, and not used.
+* In code with known types or support for move semantics, there is no need for assumptions.